marco262/my_wiki/data/dnd/class/sorcerer.md

 _Source:_ <https://media.wizards.com/2019/dnd/downloads/UA-ClassFeatures.pdf>

 As an action, you can touch one nonmagical weapon and spend 2 sorcery points to imbue it with magic for 1 minute.
-For the duration, the weapon is considered magical for the purpose ofovercoming immunity and resistance to nonmagical attacks.
+For the duration, the weapon is considered magical for the purpose of overcoming immunity and resistance to nonmagical attacks.

 ### Sorcerous Fortitude